The Entrepreneur’s Journey

-“How To Create A Pitch Deck” highlights nine slides for every presentation, including in-depth explanations for each.
+Y Combinator has a great walkthrough template for Building a Pitch Deck.
+A great Forbes article, “How To Create A Pitch Deck,” also highlights nine slides for every presentation, including in-depth explanations for each.
 Bplans has a similar resource: “The 11 Slides You Need to Have in Your Pitch Deck” and even has a downloadable Pitch Deck Template Kit.

 Every business needs funding to accelerate growth and build momentum.
 Explore your funding options on our Funding Network page.

 “Fundraising 101: How to Become Investor-Ready” walks you through five steps of investor preparedness to ensure a convincing and knowledgeable presentation for potential investors.

 Possible sources of funding include angel investors, who use personal finances to help startups take their first steps.
 Consider looking at the Angel Capital Association website for more information.

 Managing your finances and maintaining records are crucial for your business’ wellbeing.
 StartupStash has a variety of finance tools that assist you with invoices, insurance, and payroll, among other things.

 Financial forecasting is necessary to help you plan your budget, set benchmarks, and predict your business’ potential.
 For more than half a century, SCORE has helped more than 11 million entrepreneurs with its free business mentoring and education resources, including a downloadable Financial Projections Template.